Do Go On - 536 - FedEx Flight 705

 We tell you about it.

-And we usually get on to the topic with a question.
+And we usually get onto the topic with a question.

 That's right.

-But so this story takes place in an American city.
+So this story takes place in an American city.

-Or it certainly begins there.
+It certainly begins there.

 Okay.